amgarton47/CS62data-structures/LinkedLists/project/README.md

 operations.

-In this project, you will do the low level implementation of a Doubly Linked List.
+In this project, you will do the low level implementation of circular a Doubly Linked List.
 This is a much simpler implementation than the ones to which you have previously been exposed, and focuses more on the correct maintenance of inter-node references.